julian-upc/discrete-geometry/2014/exercises/sheet3/jan.fiser/code/readme.txt

 	1. round all float values in the array to a given number of decimal places,
 	2. consider all these decimal values as strings and concatenate them.

 4/ There are no controls of the input in the code.
-The program expects a polite user.
+The program expects a correct input (e. g. as an input vector a vector of length n+1 (or n+2 for the group An) with int or float values).